Design reduction targets for new buildings are zero emissions by 2030. Existing buildings shall be effectively zero emissions by 2040.

 The Vancouver Building By-law (CBO) serves as the central hub for accessing past and present VBBLs, along with supporting documentation for the permitting process, including Letters of Assurance.

-- Review the Vancouver Building By-law (CBO)
+- Access the Vancouver Building By-law (CBO) webpage

 - Access the Vancouver Building By-law on the Province's print and digital publishing solutions platform (King's Printer) External website, opens in new tab